TechColab/uEVSE/README.md

 The CP (Control Pilot) signal needs to be +/-12V or 24V peak-to-peak.
 In the above example this is acheived with a pair of small 12V batteries which you won't find in your local supermarket.
-Some others have used a dual output PSU with +12V & +5V for the electronics, with a DC-DC convreter to generate -12V.
+Some others have used a dual output PSU with +12V & +5V for the electronics, with a DC-DC converter to generate -12V.
 Another example used 3 separate PSUs.

 I have used a single 12V PSU with the output swing acheived by an H-bridge configuration.